rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ### RadioActive tracing

-RadioActive give the ability to conditionally print debug information across processes, threads for the condition of interest.
+RadioActive traces give the ability to conditionally print debug information across processes, threads for the condition of interest.
 The most used case is when torubleshooting client connectivity,here the conditional debug runs for client mac or ip address to get end to end view at control plane.

 add images